hbldh/bleak/docs/usage.rst

     loop = asyncio.get_event_loop()
     loop.run_until_complete(run(address, loop))

-Try to make sure you always get to call the disconnect method for a client before discarding it;
+Make sure you always get to call the disconnect method for a client before discarding it;
 the Bluetooth stack on the OS might need to be cleared of residual data which is cached in the ``BleakClient``.